“I told myself that I will not be a victim of fear. I might be bruised, I might be traumatized, but I WILL be Unbreakable.”

 If it wasn’t for that young, courageous, 19-year-old girl, I don’t know what would have happened.
 I am forever grateful for this young woman who risked her own safety to be a helping hand to me.
 What I learned from that experience is that I don’t want to ever be the kind of person that shoves someone in need away, that rolls up a car window when someone is begging for help.
 My hope is to always be the person that leans over, unlocks and opens the car door, and leads them to safety.

 Although my heart was shattered, my eyes were opened to so many women hurting all over the world.
 What was one of the scariest situations I’ve ever been in led me to starting what I began as a workshop and my hope is that it continues to evolve in this movement of powerful women.
 I’m so excited to announce that five years after all of this began, I am relaunching Unbreakable and hoping to make it better than ever!
-We’re launching it as a women empowerment workshop at the University of Florida and University of Central Florida where I’ll kick off the night sharing my story of becoming Miss Universe, overcoming obstacles, and living with a deeper purpose.
-We have a special guest, self-defense expert and three time WWE Champion, Eve Gracie, speaking on keeping yourself and others safe, while giving hands-on self-defense training and tactics.
-We’ll end the workshop by hearing from International Justice Mission educating on the issue of human trafficking and how everyone can play a role in ending it.
+Through keynote speeches, hands-on workshops and advice from experts in areas like mental health, self-defense and more, Unbreakable strives to foster women’s personal growth and resilience so they will be ready to face whatever challenges might come their way.
 We’re hoping this workshop will leave these women inspired, encouraged and empowered to pursue their goals and dreams with confidence while cheering for and championing other women along the way.
 But most of all we hope they learn that together, arm in arm, we all ARE Unbreakable.
 Follow along on social to see clips and content from the events!
-If you’re a college student and interested in bringing Unbreakable to your school, fill out the form on this page!